-Through implementation of this Policy we aim to:
+Through implementation of this Policy we will:

 - 1. Develop, review and continuously improve our approach to protecting the Human Rights of our employees, contractors, customers, and workers in our extended supply chain; - 2.
-Monitor our practices, policies and procedures to ensure we do not cause Human Rights impacts either internally or externally, knowingly or unknowingly and responding rapidly when we do; - 3.
-Take all reasonable steps to ensure we do not support or associate with businesses, customers, suppliers or contractors that do not share our commitments outlined under this policy; - 4.
-Ensure we are legally compliant with relevant local, national and international laws protecting recognised Human Rights; - 5.
-Guard against corruption in all its forms including extortion, bribery and tax fraud; - 6.
-Provide a healthy and safe work environment for our employees and contractors including the development of robust management systems to regulate, control and develop safe work practices; - 7.
-Support the right for every employee, contractor and workers in our extended supply chain to freedom of association, collective bargaining and constructive negotiations; - Ensure there are no forms of compulsory or forced labour or the worst forms of child labour in our operations, business partnerships or extended supply chains; - Maintain a zero tolerance for harassment and discrimination at any phase of the recruitment cycle including recruitment and selection, promotion and transfer, day-to-day management, performance and remuneration reviews, training and development opportunities; - 10.
-Promote gender equity, diversity and inclusion within Wilson Security; - 11.
-Encourage open and honest dialogue on Human Rights with our stakeholders and particularly those in the communities in which we operate and all vulnerable groups; and - 12.
-Transparently disclose our approach to Human Rights including our policies and processes
+Comply with the requirements of the Modern Slavery Act, 2018, Australia; - 3.
+Monitor our practices, policies, and procedures to ensure we do not cause Human Rights impacts either internally or externally, knowingly, or unknowingly and responding rapidly when we do; - 4.
+Take all reasonable steps to ensure we do not support or associate with businesses, customers, suppliers or contractors that do not share our commitments outlined under this policy; - Ensure we are legally compliant with relevant local, national and international laws protecting recognised Human Rights; - 6.
+Guard against corruption in all its forms including extortion, bribery and tax fraud; - 7.
+Provide a healthy and safe work environment for our employees and contractors including the development of robust management systems to regulate, control and develop safe work practices; - 8.
+Support the right for every employee, contractor and worker in our extended supply chain to freedom of association, collective bargaining and constructive negotiations; - 9.
+Ensure there are no forms of compulsory or forced labour or the worst forms of child labour in our operations, business partnerships or extended supply chains; - 10.
+Maintain a zero tolerance for harassment and discrimination at any phase of the recruitment cycle including recruitment and selection, promotion and transfer, day-to-day management, performance and remuneration reviews, training and development opportunities; - 11.
+Promote gender equity, diversity and inclusion within Wilson Security; - 12.
+Encourage open and honest dialogue on Human Rights with our stakeholders and particularly those in the communities in which we operate and all vulnerable groups; and - 13.
+Transparently disclose our approach to Human Rights including our policies and processes.